achenglike/NightModel/README.md

 ## warn
 1. this lib used for resolving the problem that official night model can not refresh started Activities.
 So, only attach and detach in Activities that need refresh.
 It's a supplementary lib for official night model.

-2. When create View dynamically int attached Activity with code, you should write like this:
+2. When create View dynamically in attached Activity with code, you should write like this:
 	```
 	View view = LayoutInflater.from(MainActivity.this).inflate(R.layout.item_layout, parentView, false);
 	```